 About 5.6 million Americans are estimated to have bipolar disorder.
 The investigators say their study is one of the first of rare genetic variations in people with bipolar disorder, which, in contrast to most previous studies of common variation, can provide a more direct insight into the biology underlying the susceptibility to bipolar disorder.
 Scientists link bipolar disorder to unexpected brain region.
 While bipolar disorder is one of the most-studied neurological disorders--the Greeks noticed symptoms of the disease as early as the first century--it's possible that scientists have overlooked an important part of the brain for its source.

 Scientists from the Florida campus of The Scripps Research Institute (TSRI) have shown for the first time that ensembles of genes within the striatum--a part of the brain that coordinates many primary aspects of our behavior, such as motor and action planning, motivation and reward perception--could be deeply involved in the disorder.
 Most modern studies of bipolar disorder have concentrated on the brain's cortex, the largest part of the brain in humans, associated with higher-level thought and action.
-"This is the first real study of gene expression in the striatum for bipolar disorder," said Ron Davis, chair of the Department of Neuroscience at TSRI, who directed the study.
-"We now have a snapshot of the genes and proteins expressed in that region. " Developmental trajectories during adolescence in males and femal.
+Developmental trajectories during adolescence in males and femal.
 Developmental trajectories during adolescence in males and females: a cross-species understanding of underlying brain changes.

 Girl With Half Her Brain Becomes Speech Pathologist as Adult (Video) An 8-year-old girl who had the right side of her brain removed in a life-saving surgery has grown up to earn a Master’s degree and become a speech pathologist.